neetcode-gh/leetcode/README.md

 Solutions from this repo will be displayed on [NeetCode.io](https://neetcode.io).

-Solutions are also welcome for any other *supported* language on leetcode.com!
+Contributions are welcome for any other *supported* language on leetcode.com!

 ## Contributing
 **Please read the [contributing guidlines](./CONTRIBUTING.md) before opening a PR**